pmitros/school-committee/streamline.md

-dictate a process, but I'd like to provide a default set of guidelines so that busy principals and teachers have an easy way to understand how to respond to researcher requests, and I'd like to let researchers know we're open for business.
+dictate a process, but I'd like to provide a default set of guidelines so that busy principals and teachers have an easy way to understand how to respond to researcher requests, and I'd like to let researchers know we're open for business with an understandable set of guidelines.

-Working with Harvard, MIT, Tufts, and others is one of the best ways to understand what happens in our district.
+Working with Harvard, MIT, Tufts, and others is one of the best ways to understand what happens in our district, as well as to bring in new ideas for how to improve it.

 Engage teachers in the community
 --------